Seventh Annual Toronto Political Behaviour Workshop

 Yoshikuni Ono (Tohoku University) and Masahiko Asano (Takushoku University).
 "Candidates' Physical Appearances and Electoral Success: Evidence from Japan's Upper House Elections"

-We thank our generous sponsors: The Consortium on Electoral Democracy; the Munk School of Global Affairs and Public Policy at the University Toronto; and the Department of Politics, Faculty of Arts and the Office of the Vice President Research, Ryerson University.
+We thank our generous sponsors: The Consortium on Electoral Democracy; the Munk School of Global Affairs and Public Policy at the University Toronto; the Department of Politics, Faculty of Arts and the Office of the Vice President Research, Ryerson University and Qualtrics.